Financial-Times/origami-website/_tutorials/manual-build.md

 	background-color: oColorsGetPaletteColor(oColorsGetUseCase(page, background)));
 }</code></pre>

 As soon as your build has completed, visit your `index.html` again.
-You should have the pink that is characteristic of the FT as a background color.
+You should have the pink that is characteristic of the FT as a background colour.

-We're going to get a little more specific with [o-table](/#TODO) since we're after a particular variation _and_ we've given our table a class name of its own.
+We're going to get a little more specific with [o-table](https://registry.origami.ft.com/components/o-table) since we're after a particular variation _and_ we've given our table a class name of its own.

 We want the base styling of a table, some stripes to tell each row apart, and styling for the number cells we'll be using: